Synkevych/flexpart-on-openstack/netcdf_installing.md

 ### hdf5

 High-performance data management and storage suite
 Utilize the HDF5 high performance data software library and file format to manage, process, and store your heterogeneous data.
-HDF5 is built for fast I/O processing and storage.
+HDF5 is buls ilt for fast I/O processing and storage.

 ```bash
 tar -xzvf hdf5-1.8.17.tar.gz